Trakehner: The modern Trakehner

 Today in Germany the breed is considered a federal responsibility, with its governance falling under both the Trakehner Verband and the Trakehner Gesellschaft mbH; the latter handling all business operations.

 Stallion inspections are held in Neumünster, Germany, each October and approved stallions are required to complete extended performance tests, which rate the horses' gaits, temperament, jumping ability, and suitability over a cross country course, before being given full breeding licenses.

 The Trakehner is used as a "refiner" of other breeds, allowing an infusion of Thoroughbred and Arabian blood without the risks often involved in first generation outcrosses.
 Influential stallions include Abglanz for the Hanoverian, Herbststurm who influenced the Oldenburg, Marco Polo for the Dutch Warmblood, the stallions Ibikus and Donauwind for the Danish Warmblood, and Polarstern for the Swedish Warmblood.

 While Trakehners compete in nearly all equestrian disciplines, they are particularly prized as dressage mounts, due to their sensitivity, intelligence and way of going.
 Peron anchored the United States team to an Olympic Bronze in 1996 at Atlanta.
 Abdullah, by Donauwind, is particularly famous for his show jumping team gold and individual silver medals at the 1984 Olympics and 1985 World Cup win.
-Heuriger was the 1994 show jumping team silver medallist at the 1994 World Equestrian Games.
+Heuriger was the 1994 show jumping team silver medalist at the 1994 World Equestrian Games.
+Trakehner mare TSF Dalera BB, ridden by Jessica von Bredow Werndl, is the no.1 ranked dressage horse in the world as of September 2023, and has won gold medals at the 2020 Tokyo Olympics for both team and individual.
+Dalera has also won individual gold medals at the 2022 and 2023 Dressage World Cup.

-Due to their very light build, Trakehners tend to do better in the sport of eventing than most other warmblood breeds.
-One such example is USA 2004 Olympic team bronze medallist Windfall *PG* 2.